 Fairfax was the scene of several noteworthy events during the Civil War.
 Captain John Quincy Marr, the first officer casualty of the Confederacy, was killed at Fairfax Courthouse on June 1, 1861.
 By late 1862, Union forces under the command of Brigadier General Edwin H. Stoughton occupied the town.
-In an audacious raid led by Confederate Colonel John S. Mosby in March of 1863, Stoughton was captured while he slept in a house belonging to Truro Episcopal Church.
+In an audacious raid led by Confederate Colonel John S. Mosby in March of 1863, Stoughton was captured while he slept in a house which now belongs to Truro Episcopal Church.

 Also in 1863, Antonia Ford, whose girlhood home was the Ford Building on Chain Bridge Road, was imprisoned as a Southern spy after being accused of aiding Confederate General J.E.B.
 Stuart.
 She fell in love with her jailer, Major Joseph C. Willard, who secured her release from prison after seven months.
 They were married, and their son Joseph built Old Town Hall in 1900.

 Fairfax greeted the twentieth century with Old Town Hall’s impressive classical revival façade raising hopes for continuing prosperity.
 The electric railway or trolley “infused new life into the town.”
 The town organized a baseball team and a brass band and watched “moving pictures” at Old Town Hall.
 In 1945, for the first time in its history, a minority of Fairfax residents lived on farms.
 The 1950’s transformed Fairfax into an important suburban community for Washington DC.
 The Town of Fairfax became a City in 1961 and matured into an urban village with a strong sense of community.